Vacation Inspiration: Traveling to Myrtle Beach, South Carolina With Young Kids

 Brookgreen Gardens

-You and your toddler will love walking hand-in-hand through this lovely garden that also host daily activities and extra play areas, like the Enchanted Storybook Forest, the Children’s Sensory and Nature Trail, the Lowcountry Zoo, and the Whispering Wings Butterfly Experience.
+Take your kids through the Enchanted Storybook Forest, the Children’s Sensory and Nature Trail, the Lowcountry Zoo, and the Whispering Wings Butterfly Experience.

 Mini Golf